-From our investigation we propose the need for the following additional research.
+From our investigation we propose the need for the following additional research:

-- Extension of this integrated experimental-modelling research scheme to the full annual cycle. - The results obtained so far on just these three sites should be extended to an increased number of experimental sites, supported by appropriate remote sensing tools, in order to regionalize degradation patterns and related processes. - Investigation of the processes along elevation gradients, with special reference to functional dependences. - The use of remote sensing cloud cover studies to evaluate simulations of cloud generation and precipitation depending on surface structures.
+- Extension of this integrated experimental-modelling research scheme to the full annual cycle.
+This cannot done by a single campaign but is possible within the Third Pole initiative (Yao et al., 2012).
+The modelling studies of this paper make such investigations realistic. - The results obtained so far on just these three sites should be extended to an increased number of experimental sites, supported by appropriate remote sensing tools, in order to regionalise degradation patterns and related processes.
+The methodical and data basis is available for this (Ma et al., 2008, 2011, 2014; Yang et al., 2013) - Investigation of the processes along elevation gradients, with special reference to functional dependences.
+Therefore biological data (Miehe et al., 2014) as well as atmospheric data (Ma et al., 2008) should be combined. - The use of remote sensing cloud cover studies to evaluate simulations of cloud generation and precipitation depending on surface structures.
+This should be combined with high resolution WRF modelling studies, which are already available for the Tibetan Plateau (Maussion et al., 2014).